 We've talked about budgeting on our blog, and we've talked about anxiety and money.
 Today we're combining these two topics to offer some tips on how to manage budgeting when it feels really hard.

-Although budgeting is a great way to organize and track your money, sometimes it can feel really hard - especially if you're just starting out.
+With that being said, although budgeting is a great way to organize and track your money, sometimes it can feel really hard - especially if you're just starting out.
 Personal finance and managing your money tend to be taboo topics, especially among women, so they aren't talked about enough.
 Handling your personal finances can be overwhelming sometimes, but we assure you that you're not alone with that feeling!

 What's important to remember is that budgeting is a process that will take time.
 That's why today we want to offer some helpful tips and suggestions on how to manage your budget.
 These are things you can incorporate into your current budgeting and personal finance management, or if you're just starting out, that should ease some of the stress.